nuclearsheep540/dev-challenge/README.md

 # [JDLT](https://jdlt.co.uk) full-stack developer challenge

 ## Instructions
-Node is pointing to the following mongo database:
+Backend is pointing to the following URL for the mongo database:
 ``` mongodb://localhost/jdlt ```

 Be sure to either set up the corresponding database on your local machine, or update the dbURI value under `config/environment.js` to your own choosing